Credit/D/Fail at the Okanagan Campus: Frequently Asked Questions

 As a result of the COVID-19 outbreak and the move to online classes and examinations at UBC, the UBC Okanagan Senate approved a resolution to allow Credit/D/Fail (Cr/D/F) grading for undergraduate courses for Term 2 of the 2019 Winter Session and both terms of the 2020 Summer Session (January – Aug, 2020).
 Credit/D/Fail standing is an alternate way to have your final grade in a course reflected on your academic record (your transcript being the most obvious example).

-If you have further questions about Cr/D/F after reviewing all the FAQs and the email communications from your faculty, you may wish to contact an academic advisor for further discussion.
+If you have further questions about Cr/D/F on your transcript after reviewing all the FAQs, you may wish to contact an academic advisor for further discussion.

 Note that Credit/D/Fail was only available for Term 2 of the 2019 Winter Session and both terms of the 2020 Summer Session (January – Aug, 2020).